DrewEaster/jester/README.md

 *  The base class for events that the aggregate emits (should be an abstract class extending `DomainEvent`)
 *  The class that defines the internal state of the aggregate

-We create an aggregate like this:
+We define an aggregate like this:

 ```java
 public class UserAggregate extends Aggregate<UserCommand, UserEvent, UserState> {